-While this will vary significantly between individual models, research published last year suggests that diesel cars may be less reliable, and then cost more to put right.
+While this will vary significantly between individual models, research published in 2018 suggests that diesel cars may be less reliable, and then cost more to put right.

 Car maintenance firm MotorEasy crunched the data on 30,000 faults on three to eight-year-old petrol and diesel cars over a 12 month period, and found that not only were diesel models three times more likely to go wrong, they also came with an average repair bill of £517, compared to £433 for petrol models.